rsksmart/devportal/docs/02-developers/06-integrate/02-flyover/index.md

 ### Converting BTC to RBTC - General Users

-Flyover is integrated in the [PowPeg](http://powpeg.rootstock.io) which provides a user-friendly UI for Bitcoiners to use the native Rootstock PowPeg to Peg in and out, as well as to easily perform trust-minimized BTC and RBTC transfers between Bitcoin and Rootstock using Flyover.
+Flyover is integrated in the [PowPeg](http://powpeg.rootstock.io) app which provides a user-friendly UI for Bitcoiners to use the native Rootstock PowPeg to Peg in and out, as well as to easily perform trust-minimized BTC and RBTC transfers between Bitcoin and Rootstock using Flyover.
 See section on [Using the PowPeg](/developers/integrate/flyover/powpeg/) to learn about how you can convert BTC - RBTC and vice versa.

 ## Resources